Industrial Data Science

 ILNumerics manages scheduling of segments for you.
 One especially important synchronization point is when access to the values of an array is required.
 In our example the first access happens in line 34, when comparing the results.
 Here, execution is halted until the processing is finished.
 At this time, all 5 outer iterations have been visited already.

-In order to make the measurement more fair we insert a manual synchronization instruction right before line 30, leaving other code untouched:
+In order to allow us the measurement of a certain region of code we insert a manual synchronization instruction right before line 30, leaving other code untouched:

-The speed-up is a factor of ~15x, on our machine.
-Be prepared to see very different results for different hardware!
-Note, that any manual synchronization likely introduces waiting times during execution which are not there if synchronization is left to the Accelerator.
-So, in practice, measuring performance can slow down your algorithm!
+Further, note, that any manual synchronization (as the Finish() instruction in our example) introduces unwanted waiting times during execution which are not there if synchronization is left to the Accelerator.
+So, in practice, measuring performance can actually significantly slow down your algorithm!

-Further and as a side note: the actual results, i.e.: the element values compared to the non-optimized version were of course correct also before adding a call to A2.Finish() !
-We had just skipped the waiting for measurement.
+Further and as a side note: the actual results, i.e.: the element values compared to the non-optimized version were of course correct before adding a call to A2.Finish() !
+We had just skipped the waiting for measurement purposes.
 Engineers in science and industries will have to reconsider how much value is in measuring individual execution branches and individual array operations on a too-low level of granularity.
-From now on, such array operations execute in parallel, hence, we must focus on larger computational parts instead!
-In the end, only the time to the final result is important!
+From now on, such array operations execute in parallel, hence, we must focus on larger computational parts instead.
+In the end, only the time to the final result is what counts.

 The measured speed-up can vary not only with your hardware.
 Let's modify the test code: this time we sum the elements along the rows instead of along the columns.
 To demonstrate the Accelerators ability to handle constant parameters we introduce a scalar constant variable: d = 1 and give it as parameter to the sum function(s).
 Here, it is important to declare the variable as const int: axis definitions must be compile time constants or the Accelerator would leave the instruction without optimization.
 Alternatively, of course, providing a constant numeric literal ('dim: 1') works, too.